mintty/mintty/wiki/Tips.md

 Note: The control sequences for Fraktur (“Gothic”) font are described in EMCA-48, see also [wiki:ANSI code](https://en.wikipedia.org/wiki/ANSI_escape_code).
+To use this feature, it is suggested to install `F25 Blackletter Typewriter`.

 Note: The control sequence for alternative font 1 overrides the identical control sequence to select the VGA character set.
 Configuring alternative